 I reflect on what an extraordinary past few months it’s been, looking at what great opportunities 2018 brought and looking even further forward on what a wonderfully fast start its been to 2019.
 The key highlight, ‘connecting with people’.

 I have been truly blessed over the past few months to spend special moments with family a few times last year, fortunate to see friends I haven’t seen in years, connected with mentors, teachers, previous colleagues and even an iconic sportsman!
-With the most amazing team in my role leading EMEA/JAPAC, engaging customers across this region driving our customer marketing strategy forward, and kicking off my PhD in Business Management and Marketing, with some of the smartest executives I have met across the globe, has brought me significant joy.
+With the most amazing team in my role leading EMEA/JAPAC, engaging customers across this region driving our customer marketing strategy forward, and kicking off my PhD in Management Sciences with some of the smartest executives I have met across the globe, has brought me significant joy.
 The common thread, people!
 People are what make us come alive, and coming together, unified across the globe to share knowledge, moments and experiences is the ultimate.
 The most important person, being grateful to have an amazing husband, who supports me in being the greatest version of me!
 Just a quick connect with him during the day, re-fuels my soul.

 Make every moment count is my life’s mantra and being a global citizen and connecting with people across the world is what makes me get up in the morning, people make us grow.
 It makes sense, as to why I love travelling so much, meeting new people and learning about new cultures.
 Learning from others, getting a different point of view, understanding the true meaning of ‘point of reference’ as my reference point will differ to yours, (and personally, if there is one thing I can’t stand, is people who impose their opinion on you and don’t take the time out to look at things differently), shared values or possibly learning what people you surround yourself with and what people to just not allow within your circle, are all key lessons to learn.